diamondburned/blog/content/post/thoughts-on-gitment-and-my-hugo-theme.md

 ## My thoughts on Gitment

 It's pretty neat, really.
 It works well enough for its job.
 I'm a bit surprised at how my initial joke turned out to be a serious, actually working plugin.
-Despite that, GitLab compatibility is pretty nice, although you can always use GitLab Pages with a separate GitHub repository.
+Despite that, GitLab compatibility would be nice, although you can always use GitLab Pages with a separate GitHub repository.

 ## About my own theme

 Integration of Gitment with my theme is done, and I did most of the styling already.
-[The theme can be found here: diamondburned/burned](https://gitlab.com/diamondburned/burned).
+[The theme can be found here: gitlab.com@diamondburned/burned](https://gitlab.com/diamondburned/burned).

 P/S: Hip hip hooray, I've stumbled upon another bug!
 The comments are the same for every post.
 I'll fix that now.